Merrill Heatter

 Merrill Gabriel Heatter (December 16, 1925 – October 8, 2017) was an American television producer and writer.
-He was best known for his collaboration with writer Bob Quigley for over 20 years and the formation of their production company Heatter-Quigley Productions in 1960.
+He was best known for his collaboration with writer Bob Quigley for over 20 years and the formation of their production company Heatter-Quigley Productions in 1959.
 The company was responsible for the game shows Hollywood Squares and Gambit and the animated television series Wacky Races.

-He also formed Merrill Heatter Productions in 1980, which is responsible for the Gambit-based show Catch 21.
+He also formed Merrill Heatter Productions in 1981, which is responsible for the Gambit-based show Catch 21.

 Early life

 Heatter was born in New York City, the son of Frances and Edward Heatter.
 His paternal grandparents were Jewish immigrants from Austria.
 Heatter was the nephew of journalist Gabriel Heatter and the cousin of cook Maida Heatter.

 Career

 Beginnings

 Heatter's career began in the late 1940s when, on July 7, 1947, CBS Radio and writer Goodman Ace launched the historical educational program You Are There.
 The format of the series was to present important events from history to the viewer as if the viewer were listening to an actual news broadcast.
 The series aired its last radio broadcast on March 19, 1950.

 On February 1, 1953, the series made a transition to CBS television.
 The series starred Walter Cronkite of CBS News with several field reporters including radio announcing veterans Dick Joy and Harlow Wilcox.
 Heatter was one of the head writers of the series.
 The series' last telecast was on October 13, 1957.

+Later he worked on the game show On Your Account for Procter & Gamble, of which he met Bob Quigley, and he worked for Louis Cowan's Entertainment Productions, and Heatter worked on television series like The Big Surprise and Top Dollar, before the formation of Heatter-Quigley.